-Difference Between JDK, JVM & JRE: After knowing about the Introduction to Java and various Java terminologies, we learned about various terminology like JDK, JVM & JRE.
-So let’s go a bit in-depth to learn more about the JDK, JVM, and JRE and know the exact Difference between them.
-If you are visiting our SoftwareTestingO blog for the first time, then we will suggest you to check our series of posts on the Core Java tutorial by following the link.
+Difference Between JDK, JVM & JRE: After knowing about the Introduction to Java and various Java terminologies, we learned about various terminologies like JDK, JVM & JRE.
+So, let’s go into some depth to learn more about the JDK, JVM, and JRE and know the exact difference between them.

 What is JVM & Architecture?